Specialist Neonatal Practice: Work Based Learning (SNM3262/SNM674)

 What is it about?

 Work based learning (WBL) combines the best of academic and practice learning.
 Defined as 'learning for work, at work and through work' it requires a professional knowledge base acquired in the workplace.
 Using a WBL approach, this module provides study within a framework to explore and identify contemporary issues in neonatal practice whilst critically reflecting on personal development.
-In partnership with clinical supervisors, students develop their individual electronic learning contract incorporating bespoke skills relevant to their specialist practice and clinical work environment.
-Assessment includes submission of an electronic learning contract with a skills log of achievement and an academic assignment.
+In partnership with clinical supervisors, students develop an individual learning contract incorporating bespoke skills relevant to their specialist practice and clinical work environment.
+Clinical and academic assessment includes submission of a completed clinical competency booklet, production and presentation of a leaflet/ poster and submission of a written assignment supporting the content of the leaflet/poster.

 How does it enhance your personal practice?

 This unit is designed to run concurrently with SNM3623/SNM3624 and SNM673/SNM672.
 It enables neonatal nurses to develop and apply knowledge to theory learnt in the classroom to the neonatal environment.
 The design of the unit gives you an opportunity to explore psychosocial care in greater depth.
-Completing an electronic portfolio that encompasses your knowledge and skills development will be an excellent resource for NMC revalidation.
+Completing a clinical skills booklet that encompasses your knowledge and skills development will be an excellent resource for NMC revalidation.
 Completion of this module contributes towards the Higher Education England descriptors for neonatal nurse training: QIS (qualification in speciality).

 The 20 level 6 academic credit awarded on successful completion of this unit (SNM3262) can be used towards becoming a QIS with a Degree in Neonatal Intensive Care.